Mehtab918/UltimateJavascript/README.md

     - Global functions are methods of the window object.

+# DOM (Document Object Model)

+-JavaScript can change all the HTML elements in the page.
+-JavaScript can change all the HTML attributes in the page.
+-JavaScript can change all the CSS styles in the page.
+-JavaScript can remove existing HTML elements and attributes.
+-JavaScript can add new HTML elements and attributes.
+-JavaScript can react to all existing HTML events in the page.
+-JavaScript can create new HTML events in the page.

+The HTML DOM is a standard for how to get, change, add, or delete HTML elements.

 # Map

 Map is a collection of key-value pairs, where the keys can be any data type and the values can be any data type.